glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 The reason to do all of this is that we want our apps to look like they belong.

+We want our apps to look and feel native.

 If any user can tell that the app they're using is made with beeware, we've failed.

+Your end user shouldn't care what your app is written in.
+They jsut want to use the thing.

 ---
 ```python